BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: BridgeDrive: Diffusion Bridge Policy for Trajectory Planning

 \subsection{Anchor Construction for Geometric Path Waypoints}

 Anchors $\mathcal{Y}=\{y^i\}_{i=1}^{N_\text{anchor}}$ are pre-defined, high-priority trajectories that represent typical human expert driving behaviors.
 They form a discrete set of atomic building blocks that planners use to construct solutions, which can dramatically reduce planning complexity, enforce safety constraints, improve robustness to dynamic environments, and align planning with task objectives \citep{chai20multipath, chen2024vadv2, li2024hydramdp}.
 Our anchor definition is slightly different from \citet{liao2025diffusiondrive} since our model outputs geometric path waypoints as discussed in \cref{sec:ad-background}.
 Specifically, each anchor is formulated as\footnote{The subscript in $x_y,v_y$ indicates that the trajectory and its speed \emph{belongs to an anchor}, which differs from an ordinary trajectory $x$ and its speed $v$.
 The superscript index $i$ in $y^i$ is omitted for notation simplicity.} $y \coloneq (x_{y}^{\text{geo}},v_{y}) \in \mathbb{R}^{N_{\text{point}} \times 2} \times \mathbb{R}$, where $x_{y}^{\text{geo}} \in \mathbb{R}^{N_{\text{point}} \times 2}$ represents a series of coordinates of future path, $N_{\text{point}}$ is the geometric prediction horizon, and $v_y$ denotes the anchor speed.
-Each anchor trajectory $x_{y}^{\text{geo}}$ is defined as a $K$-means clustering center of the training set, and the anchor speed $v_{y}$ is defined as the average speed of the trajectories in the training set that belong to this anchor.
+Each anchor $y$ is defined as a $K$-means clustering center of the training set (both the trajectory $x_{y}^{\text{geo}}$ and speed $v_{y}$ participate in the clustering process together).
 All values are normalized to the ego-vehicle coordinate system.